MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

     console.log("3 - Mapping has stopped, obtaining map");

     // Use axios.get() to send a GET request
-    // to the endpoint for the SlamGetRawMap command.
+    // to the endpoint for the GetMap command.
     // Use then() to call unsubscribeSelfState() and processMap(). axios.get("http://" + ip + "/api/alpha/slam/map/raw")
         .then((data) => {